monstermichl/ninja-bear/misc/language_support/README.md

 Make sure users know that the language is supported by adding it to the list of supported languages, updating the test-config and adding the example output to the README.md file (have a look how it's done for other languages).

 ## Create a Pull-Request
-Merge the main branch into your branch, resolve possibly arising merge conflicts and create a pull-request on Github.
+Merge the develop branch into your branch, resolve possibly arising merge conflicts and create a pull-request on Github.